DrafaKiller/AsyncSignal-dart/README.md

 Control the flow of asynchronous operations by signaling all the waiting tasks whether they should wait or continue at a specific point.

-Lock or unlock that flow.
+Lock or unlock the flow.

 ## Features